pauldijou/redux-act/README.md

 store.dispatch(batch([inc(), inc(), dec(), inc()]));
 store.getState(); // 4

-// Binded actions
+// Assigned actions
 inc.assignTo(store);
 dec.assignTo(store);

 // You still need to dispatch the batch action
-// You will need to use the 'act' function on the action creators to prevent
+// You will need to use the 'raw' function on the action creators to prevent
-// the auto-dipatch from the binding store.dispatch(batch(inc.raw(), dec.raw(), dec.raw()));
+// the auto-dipatch from the assigned action creators store.dispatch(batch(inc.raw(), dec.raw(), dec.raw()));
 store.dispatch(batch([inc.raw(), dec.raw(), dec.raw()]));
 store.getState(); // 2